smartgic/shortgic/README.md

 ## 📄 License

-MIT License - feel free to use ShortGic in your projects, commercial or otherwise.
+Apache License 2.0 - feel free to use ShortGic in your projects, commercial or otherwise.

 ---